OpenDSA/OpenDSA/RST/en/Glossary.rst

       remainder of an integer division.
       Sometimes written :math:`n \bmod m` in mathematical expressions, the syntax in many programming languages is ``n % m``.

+   multi-dimensional search key
+      A search key containing multiple parts, that works in conjunction with a :term:`multi-dimensional search structure`.
+      Most typically, a :term:`spatial` search key representing a position in multi-dimensional (2 or 3 dimensions) space.
+      But a multidimensional key could be used to organize data within non-spatial dimensions, such as temperature and time.

+   multi-dimensional search structure
+      A data structure used to support efficient search on a :term:`multi-dimensional search key`.
+      The main concept here is that a multi-dimensional search structure works more efficiently by considering the multiple parts of the search key as a whole, rather than making independent searches on each one-dimensional component of the key.
+      A primary example is a :term:`spatial data structure` that can efficiently represent and search for records in multi-dimensional space.

    multilist
       A list that may contain sublists.